-Shopping in India: What to buy in India
+Shopping in India: Things to get from India

 INDIA IS A shopper’s paradise.
 In fact, one of my favourite pastimes is shopping in India.
 You just can’t beat the combination India offers: an incredible variety of gorgeous items, often hand-made, at temptingly low prices.
-Here’s my list of what buy in India and Indian clothes online.
+Here’s my list of what buy in India whether in person or online.

-1. Textiles.
+1. Indian clothes, dresses, textiles.
 India is famous for cotton and silk clothing, bed covers, table cloths and wall hangings.
 Many of these come adorned with hand beading and/or hand embroidery and will make you feel like a princess.
 And you can buy a lot of great Indian clothes online too.

-2. Shoes.
+2. Shoes fabulous shoes.
 From inexpensive leather juttis (traditional embroidered slippers) to crystal-beaded, high-heeled evening sandals, shoes in India are fun and frivolous … and very tempting.

-3. Jewelry.
+3. Buying jewelry in India is a blast.
 Indian women love jewelry, and the bigger and more ornate the better.
 There is an astounding variety of real and costume jewelry — to go with your princess look.

 4. Tea.
 The champagne of tea, Darjeeling, comes from the hills of North-east India; and Assam and Nilgiri teas are excellent too.